 If your time in the Big Apple is limited, definitely do the things recommended by Thea.
 You can find the full article below:

-However, if you have more time to spend and explore NYC, check out the 21 ideas below to have the best family vacation in NYC.
+However, if you have more time to spend and explore NYC, check out the 21 family friendly activities in NYC.
 There’s more to New York than Central Park and the Empire State building!

 Pro tip: The easiest way to get to the city from the airport with all that luggage after a long flight is by taxi.
 Unless you bring your own travel seat, book a car service that comes with a child’s car seat included.